When Does a DWI Become a Felony?

 Driving while intoxicated is a crime that occurs when someone operates a motor vehicle under the influence of alcohol with a BAC of .08% or higher.
 It is commonly referred to as a DWI or drunk driving.
 When arrested for a DWI, you can also have your driver’s license suspended.

-Every state has its own laws for DWI offenses, and they can be difficult to navigate.
+Every state has its own laws for DWI offenses, and it can be difficult to navigate.
 A Houston DWI defense attorney can tell you about the specific DWI laws in Texas.
-When you’ve been arrested for a DWI, it is vital that you contact a DWI lawyer immediately.
+When you’ve been arrested for a third DWI felony, it is vital that you contact a DWI lawyer immediately.
 Doing so can improve your case significantly and potentially reduce your charges or even have them dismissed.

 An attorney versed in criminal law will help you to avoid a DWI conviction and provide the best legal advice for your case.